 What is expected of us

-Since 1971, the mandate of the Canadian Judicial Council is to promote the efficiency, uniformity, and accountability of judicial services in all superior courts of Canada.
+Since 1971, the mandate of the Canadian Judicial Council is to promote the efficiency, uniformity, and to improve the quality of judicial services in all superior courts in Canada.

 Under the chairmanship of the Chief Justice of the Supreme Court of Canada, the Council has set up various committees to manage issues concerning the Canadian judicial system.